TalEinav/CrossStudyCompletion/README.md

-# Cross-Study Matrix Completion via Random Forest
+# Cross-Study Matrix Completion via a Random Forest Algorithm

 A random forest algorithm for matrix completion across multiple studies.

 For a collection of datasets generated from multiple studies, where the measured features may have little-to-no overlap across the studies, our method provides predictions along with uncertainty quantifications for the missing values of a given datasets based on its existing observations and the observations from other datasets.

-Our method takes as input the target data matrix whose features (columns) are to be completed, and one or a few additional datasets containing (partial) measurements of the feature-of-interest.
-The method would output the predicted values for the feature-of-interest, along with their predicted root mean squared error (RMSE).
+# Implementation in R

-# Content
+All code and data is available in the *Matrix Completion in R* folder.

 The R script `main_function.R` contains the main functions of the algorithm, along with the description of the arguments.